 Gather the ingredients.

-In a large stockpot or Dutch oven, combine the beef shanks, water, beef stock, salt, onions, celery, pepper, and bay leaf.
+In a large stockpot or Dutch oven, combine the beef shanks, beef stock (or beef base and water), salt, onions, celery, pepper, and bay leaf.
 Cover the pot and bring it to a boil over medium-high heat.
 Reduce the heat to low and simmer for 3 hours.

 Add tomatoes, cabbage, carrots, green beans, potatoes, and Worcestershire sauce to the pot, along with sugar, if using.
 Continue to simmer for about 45 minutes longer, or until vegetables are tender.
 Taste and adjust seasonings.